khofstadter/bcmi.khofstadter.com/_posts/2018-11-28-asmr-eeg-tests.md

 <br><br>
 _Objectives:_
 1) Can we see effects of the ASMR soundtrack in the EEG?
-2) Can these effects be sustained in the the active listening part?
+2) Can these effects be sustained in the active listening part?
 <br><br>
 _First analysis:_
 By simply revisiting the data in the 3D waterfall visualization of the FFT I can reveal that: